gazebosim/gz-sim/tutorials/video_recorder.md

 `video_record_dbl_pendulum.sdf` demo world, the GUI configurations are embedded in the world SDF file so you will need to download a copy of the [sdf file](https://raw.githubusercontent.com/ignitionrobotics/ign-gazebo/ign-gazebo3/examples/worlds/video_record_dbl_pendulum.sdf). and modify the GUI configuration in that file.
-On the other hand, if launched Ignition Gazebo with a world file that does not have GUI configurations, you will need to specify the settings in `$HOME/.ignition/gazebo/gui.config`
+On the other hand, if you launched Ignition Gazebo with a world file that does not have GUI configurations, you will need to specify the settings in `$HOME/.ignition/gazebo/gui.config`.

-Recall that videos are recorded from the 3D Scene, we will to set the video configurations in the 3D scene plugin.
+Recall that videos are recorded from the 3D scene, we will to set the video configurations in the 3D scene plugin.
 Here is an example of the Scene 3D plugin with custom video recorder settings: